 When you have registered and are assigned an ID number, you will automatically receive a University email/networking account.
 Email is widely used by the Department and the University for important communications, and should be checked regularly.
-The Department will communicate via your CWRU email address only (typically firstname.lastname@case.edu).
+The Department will communicate via your CWRU email address only.
 If you use another account for email, set up your CWRU account to forward all messages.
 You are responsible for all information sent from the Department; failure to set up your CWRU account does not excuse you from this responsibility.